akhter-towsifa/GEMCSCBendingAnalyzer/README.md

 # GEMCSCBendingAnalyzer

-## how to check out cmssw and this package
+## how to set up CMS Software environment and check out this alignment analyzer package

 ```
 cmsrel CMSSW_15_0_1